BugeStudioTeam/BugeStudioTeam/README.md

 <p align="center">
   <strong>Thinking what to do, then creating software that makes a difference.</strong><br />
   No bloat, no distractions.
-Fully open source, supporting Android & Windows.
+Fully open source, supporting Android, Linux & Windows.
 </p>

 <p align="center">